 The term “niche” is very popular in the health and wellness field.
 Get a group of coaches together and the question “What is your niche?” is bound to come up.

-In my practice, I have worked with all kinds of clients of all different ages, and walks of life.
-With my educational background and years of experience, I’ve been able to help each and every client in some manner, and I truly enjoy the challenge of working with a wide variety of clients.
+In our practice, we have worked with all kinds of clients of all different ages, and walks of life.
+With our educational background and years of experience, we’ve been able to help each and every client in some manner, and we truly enjoy the challenge of working with a wide variety of clients.

-So for these reasons, I have chosen not to focus on only one aspect or type of client.
-Helping everyone I work with to become more “Holistic in Health” is my niche.
+So for these reasons, we have chosen not to focus on only one aspect or type of client.
+Helping everyone we work with to become more “Holistic in Health” is our niche.

 This area is designed to answer many Frequently Asked Questions.

-Please feel free to contact me if you have any questions that are not answered here.
+Please feel free to contact us if you have any questions that are not answered here.

-My individualized approach to each client assists people of all ages and walks of life.
-I work with everyone ranging from pregnant women, to families and people with very specific health issues.
+Our individualized approach to each client assists people of all ages and walks of life.
+We work with everyone ranging from pregnant women, to families and people with very specific health issues.

 Benefits may include: